PDF(849.3 KB) View with Adobe Reader on a variety of devices

 Cisco Unified Communications Manager

 The information in this document is based on these software versions:

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 The Disaster Recovery System (DRS), which can be invoked from CUCM Administration, provides full data backup and restore capabilities for all servers in the cluster.
-The DRS allows you to perform regularly scheduled automatic or user-invoked data backups.
+The DRS enables regularly scheduled automatic or user-invoked data backups.

-DRS restores its own settings (backup device and schedule settings) as part of the platform backup/restore.
+DRS restores its own parameters (backup device and schedule parameters) as part of the platform backup/restore.
 DRS backs up and restores the drfDevice.xml and drfSchedule.xml files.
-When the server is restored with these files, you do not need to reconfigure DRS backup device and schedule.
+When the server is restored with these files, there is no need to reconfigure DRS backup device and schedule.